LucaKingu/Mechanic-Database/README.md

 This is a database for a Mechanic.
-Built with MSSQL , C# Windows application and (later on)added on Dockerization.
+Built with MSSQL and C# Windows application.

 The creation of this project shows:
   >Proper table creations and automation